Green Tara Mandala – #4

 Access a wide range of pre-designed elements and patterns to incorporate into your artwork.

-The Avalokitesvara Mandala Sketch features Avalokiteshvara at its center.
+The Medicine Buddha Mandala features the Medicine Buddha at its center.

 The Green Tara Mandala Sketch showcases Green Tara at its center, surrounded by a floral design and accented by a wheel and flowers in the corners.